systopia/de.systopia.xdedupe/README.md

 * automated: once you have worked out a configuration that is rock solid, you can schedule it to be executed automatically on a regular basis
 * offers automated conflict resolution modules

+## Warning

+Automated merges on CiviCRM contacts can be *very* hard to undo, so be sure to have you database backed up before experimenting.
+Ideally you would work on a separate test system until you know what you're doing.

 ## Requirements

 * PHP v7.4+